 If you’re going to skate barefoot, then your high-end skates should be thermoformed without a sock to ensure the fit is right.
-And remember that wearing tall socks with protection woven into them may actually help protect the back of your legs from nasty cuts by skate blades.
+And remember that wearing tall socks with protection woven into them can actually help protect the back of your legs from nasty cuts by skate blades.

-Hockey socks come in a variety of heights; choose your socks depending on the feel you like:
+Hockey skate socks come in a variety of heights; choose your socks depending on the feel you like:

 Just remember that if you skate in a pair of socks that are thicker or thinner than the ones you wore to your skate fitting, your skates will fit differently.
-It’s important to wear the same socks to your fitting that you plan to wear when you skate.
+It’s important to wear the same type of socks to your fitting that you plan to wear when you skate.
 Also, if you have your skates thermoformed, wear your game and practice socks when your skates are baked.

 Choosing your >skate socks is personal: Try a few options and wear what makes your feet happy.
 If you go sockless, you’ll deal with moisture and odor, but you might enjoy the feel.
 Choose thin or thick socks, tall or short—whatever keeps your feet comfortable and makes you feel good in your skates.